CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Mods/Immersive_Intelligence/CraftTweaker_Support/Sawmill.md

 # Sawmill

-The `Sawmill` package can be used to add/remove recipes to/from the II Sawmill.
+The `Sawmill` package can be used to modify the Immersive Intelligence Sawmill recipes.

 ## Importing the Package